ptavarez/rank-it-up-api/README.md

 ## Still Have Work To Finsih

 Eventually, I will like to create another resource called Club.
 A user will have many clubs, and a club will have many players/teams and matches.
-This would be greate because a User will then not have to create a different account if they want to keep track of rankings for a different thing.
+This would be great because a User will then not have to create a different account if they want to keep track of rankings for a different thing.

 A problem I know I will need to solve in the near future is within the match resource.
 A match belongs to one player/team, but in reality it belongs to two players/teams.
 I need to figure out a way to make it so that both parties share a match.